1. Which ski is right for me?

 Rails and Edges

-If you are regularly in the park and are hitting rails often you must make sure to round off your edges first to ensure your skis last longer, and slide more smoothly on the rails and boxes.
-If you do not round your edges, you will catch them on the boxes/rails which will reduce the lifespan of your skis and also increase your chances of falling.
+If you are regularly in the park and are hitting rails often you must make sure to detune and round off your edges first, particularly underfoot, to ensure your skis last longer, and slide more smoothly on the rails and boxes.
+If you do not round your edges, you will catch them on the boxes/rails which will cause edge cracks and reduce the lifespan of your skis, and also increase your chances of falling.

 7.2 Your Base

-After between 21 and 45 days of skiing you should get your bases ground, this ensures the bases are fully flat and clean.
+After between 21 and 45 days of skiing you should get your bases ground, this ensures the bases are fully flat and clean, as well as restructure the base pattern, so it glides better.
 We recommend going to your local store to get your bases ground as it requires special machinery.
 If a store is grinding your bases they will also give them a wax.

 See 7.5 for storage maintenance.